anrizal/speech_technology_dev_environment/projects/binary_classifier_demo/README.md

 Also Github doesn't like files over 100MB (unless you pay them), so head to [this page](http://s3.amazonaws.com/audioanalysis/models.tar.gz), download, unzip and copy the `vggish_model.ckpt` file to `binary_classifier_demo/models`.

-Then `sh run.sh`, everything should be fine.
+Then `bash run.sh`, everything should be fine.